JohnRazonado/2ndYear-CVSU-Notes/(COSC 55) Discrete Structure 2/Probability.md

 	- In algorithms, randomization is used to design faster and simpler algorithms than their *deterministic counterpart
 - Probability is commonly used by data scientists **to model situations where experiments, conducted during similar circumstances, yield different results** (as in the case of throwing dice or a coin).
 It also has many practical uses in the business world
 **Practical Application of Probability?**
-Probability plays a vital role in the day to day life.
-In the weather forecast, sports and gaming strategies, buying or selling insurance, online shopping, and online games, determining blood groups, and analyzing political strategies
+- Vital role in the day to day life.
+- In the weather forecast, sports and gaming strategies, buying or selling insurance, online shopping, and online games, determining blood groups, and analyzing political strategies

 > ### Review
 >